greenelab/BioBombe/9.tcga-classify/README.md

 **Notes**

-* Samples with a hypermutater phenotype were removed from the dataset (greater than 5 standard deviations over the mean of log10 mutation rate)
+* Samples with a hypermutater phenotype were removed from the data set (greater than 5 standard deviations over the mean of log10 mutation rate)
 * All models are adjusted for log10 mutation rate
 * Gene alteration predictions only:
   * These models are also adjusted by cancer type
-  * To regulate balanced class sizes, only cancer types with greater than 15% and more than 5 samples in either positive or negative gene alteration class were used to train models
+  * To regulate balanced class sizes, only cancer types with greater than 15% of either positive or negative gene alteration class (and more than 5 samples in) were used to train models
   * Gene alteration was defined as any non-silent mutation in the gene of interest, or a copy number amplification for an oncogene, or copy number deletion for a tumor suppressor gene.

 ### Predicting cancer types